 The idea is to be able to forecast future price movements of a financial instrument and adapt a trading strategy that fits your view.

 For longer-term investors, technical analysis of stock charts is usually distinguished from fundamental analysis of companies.
-While fundamental analysis looks at financial accounting ratios and news events for a particular company, with a view to predicting whether its currently traded share price is fair value, technical analysts believe that all this information is built into the price charts themselves.
+While fundamental analysis looks at financial accounting ratios and news events for a particular company, with a view to predicting whether its currently traded share price is fair value, technical analysts believe that all this information is already built into the price charts themselves.

-While some technical analysts are longer-term traders, most are concerned about short term opportunities.
+While some technical analysts are longer-term traders, most are concerned about short-term opportunities.
 If you’re good at technical analysis of stock charts and combine this with a knowledge of option trading and personal discipline, you can do very well.

 Technical Analysis of Stock Charts and Dow Theory